 Bump, Memory and Torque Steer

 Bump Steer: Bump steer occurs when a vehicle is traveling down the road in a straight line, hits a bump, and now pulls to one side.
 It happens because one of the front tie rods is now higher than the other.
-This is usually caused by a worn or loose idler or pitman arm in a parallelogram steering system.
-Worn or damaged rack mounting bushings or loose mounting bolts cause changes in tie rod height in a power steering rack system.
+A worn or loose idler or pitman arm results in this problem in a parallelogram steering system.
+Worn or damaged rack mounting bushings or loose mounting bolts cause changes in tie rod angles in a rack and pinion system.

-Memory Steer: A vehicle's steering wheel is supposed to return to within 30º to 60º of the center after completing a turn.
-If the wheel does not return as specified, the vehicle is suffering from memory steer.
-Typically binding parts cause this condition.
+Memory Steer: A vehicle's steering wheel is supposed to return to the center after completing a turn.
+If the wheel does not return as specified, memory steer, typically caused by binding parts, causes this condition.
 Inspect front-wheel drive vehicles' upper strut mounts, bearings, and ball joints.
-A binding gear or universal joint/flexible coupling will result in poor steering wheel return to center.
-Check the adjustment of the steering sector/worm gear.
+A binding gear or universal joint/flexible coupling will result in a poor steering wheel return to center.
+Check the adjustment of parallelogram steering systems' gearbox sector and worm gear.

-Torque Steer: Torque steer occurs in FWD vehicles when the vehicle pulls to one side during hard acceleration.
-This is due to uneven axle shaft lengths.
+Torque Steer: Torque steer occurs in FWD vehicles when the vehicle pulls to one side during hard acceleration due to uneven axle shaft lengths.
 They pull to the side with the shortest axle.
-Some vehicle manufacturers have created vehicles with shafts of equal length to compensate for this phenomenon.
+Some manufacturers have created vehicles with equal-length shafts to compensate for this phenomenon.
 Different tread patterns or different size tires also result in torque steer.